moondance-labs/tanssi-docs/learn/framework/overview.md

 - **RPC APIs** - Substrate provides Remote Procedure Call (RPC) APIs that enable external applications to interact with the Appchain querying blockchain data, submitting transactions, and accessing various functionalities exposed by the runtime

-Every feature Substrate offer can be used as-is, extended, customized or replaced to meet the specific requirements of the use case of the Appchain.
+Every feature Substrate offers can be used as-is, extended, customized or replaced to meet the specific requirements of the use case of the Appchain.

 Substrate streamlines and speeds up the process of developing new Appchains.
 When used in conjunction with Tanssi, which helps in handling the infrastructure and overseeing the deployment, the task of launching a new Appchain becomes significantly simpler!